 Eating is one of the quickest ways to comfort ourselves – food can calm, energise and nourish us, after all.
 And while most people occasionally turn to sweet, salty or fatty treats for a quick hit of comfort, such foods are often low in nutrients and can often leave us wanting more.

-By making a few small changes to your eating choices, you can give yourself both the comfort you’re craving and the daily nourishment your body needs to function at its best.
+By making healthy food choices, you can give yourself both the comfort you’re craving and the daily nourishment your body needs to function at its best.

 1. Opt for nutrient dense foods

 Notice how certain foods always leave you wanting more?
 A doughnut for example, is high in calories, but contains hardly any nutrients.
 It’s also high in sugar and fat which leads to a quick high after eating, as your body is flooded with a dose of simple carbohydrates that shoot glucose into your bloodstream.
 Your pancreas responds by releasing insulin to deal with the excess glucose in your blood.
 Then, when your blood sugar returns to normal, you may be left feeling drained and low, possibly wanting more sweet, salty or fatty snacks.